Episode 162. Patricia “Pat” Byron – President Emeritus, The Mary Byron Project

 Honoring their daughter’s memory, The Mary Byron Project was established in 2000.
-For 8 years, Byron served as its president before her designation as president emeritus.
+For 8 years, Pat served as its president before her designation as president emeritus.

 She has earned much recognition for her work, including the Eastern Kentucky University College of Justice and Safety Dean’s Award and the Honoring Excellent Role Models award from Today’s Woman magazine.

 Pat’s husband, John, is a registered professional engineer, and served as an officer in the U.S. Air Force.
 Today, he is retired from the U.S. Army Corps of Engineers –Louisville District.

 an accomplished sports journalist, TV host, & media personality-recognized for her expertise in sports broadcasting.
 With her skills she developed a passion for sports early on & cultivated her love for football=mainly NFL!